microsoft/Application-Insights-Workbooks/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-# What is Community Template Repository for?
+# What is this repository for?
-This repository allows developers or IT professionals to create reusable template so that they can share Usage related reports with a community.
-We currently support Workbooks and Cohorts.
+This repository contains the templates shown in the template galleries of the [Application Insights Workbooks](https://docs.microsoft.com/azure/application-insights/app-insights-usage-workbooks) and Cohorts tools.
+Templates added to this repository will show up in the Workbooks and Cohorts tools for all users of Application Insights.
+By contributing templates, you can help others solve interesting problems using the workbooks and cohorts you've found helpful on your own team.

 # How to contribute?
-Do contrubute it, it would be necessary to understand the structure of folders.
-The following is the folder structures of Community Templates.
+Workbook and cohort templates follow a certain folder structure.
 ```
 Root
  |